ddclient/ddclient.github.io/protocols.md

 # namecheap

-The 'namecheap' protocol is used by DNS service offered by www.namecheap.com.
+The `namecheap` protocol is used by DNS service offered by www.namecheap.com.

-Configuration variables applicable to the 'easydns' protocol are:
+Applicable configuration variables:

 configuration          | information
 -----------------------|-------------